Bill S-257: An Act to amend the Investment Canada Act

-This Bill would strengthen Canada’s security identify potential issues in advance and, where appropriate, proactively addressing them, and in return help clarify any issues and avoid delays, namely when it comes to investments that have:
+This Bill would strengthen Canada’s security, identify potential issues in advance and, where appropriate, proactively address them, and in return help clarify any issues and avoid delays, namely when it comes to investments that have:

 - the potential for transfer of sensitive dual‐use technology or know‐how outside of Canada;

 - the potential for negative impacts on the supply of critical services to Canadians or the government;

 - and the potential to enable foreign surveillance or espionage

 “Bill S-257 is about prudence, not protectionism.
 It will provide Canadians, and all potential foreign investors, for that matter, with timely and predictable reassurance the Canadian government will review all investments proposed by state-owned enterprises from a national security standpoint in a manner that does not discourage investment, economic growth and employment opportunities in Canada.”

 – Senator Thanh Hai Ngo